 Creates a temporary directory in the guest.
+If this method fails, the following error codes may be reported:

 - VBOX_E_NOT_SUPPORTED: The operation is not possible as requested on this particular guest type. - E_INVALIDARG: Invalid argument.
 This includes an incorrectly formatted template, or a non-absolute path. - VBOX_E_IPRT_ERROR: The temporary directory could not be created.
 Possible reasons include a non-existing path or an insecure path when the secure option was requested.